top of page

 March 10, 1929 - April 23, 2011 Wright, La.

-He was born on March 10, 1929 in Wright, Louisiana.
-When Huey Meaux was 12, his family moved to Winnie, Texas.
+Huey Meaux was born on March 10, 1929 in Wright, Louisiana.
+When he was 12, his family moved to Winnie, Texas.
 He would grow up there and open a barber shop.
 Meaux also had a popular radio program on Port Arthur radio station KPAC and began recording local acts including Jivin’ Gene and The Jokers, Glenn Wells and The Blends, and Johnny Preston and The Shades.
 That led to his storied career as a music producer, manager, promoter, and founder of Crazy Cajun song publishing.

 HOURS OF OPERATION